Southern Health NHS Foundation Trust Careers Webpage

 Spend a couple of minutes thinking about what kind of skills you think are needed for a career in the NHS…

-What kind of things did you think of?
+What skills did you think of?

 Hover over the rocket to find out what skills could be useful for the NHS